Functions

 DEGREES(expr)

-Function Description: Converts the specified parameter from radians to degrees.
+Function Description: Calculates the value of the specified parameter converted from radians to degrees.

 Return Result Type: DOUBLE.